Sunday, June 6, 2010

 There are a million different play dough/clay recipes out there.
 This is the one we like.
 I make four batches, one for each primary color of red, blue, and yellow and one which remains white for lightening shades.
 From there any color can be made by mixing the finished clays together.
 The home-made clay is so far superior to the store-bought type that it's hard to make a comparison.
 The home-made clay doesn't dry out nearly as quickly nor does it have that strange smell.

-1/2 cup salt (I use kosher since it's so cheap)
+1/2 cup salt (I use kosher since it's so cheap)1 cup flour

 1 T cream of tartar